tomokawaguchi/dcs-employee-list-app/README.md

 2. In my project, dates format (`LocalDate`) are handled as "dd-MM-yyyy".
 When I started a project in backend, I was focused on the frontend results to follow the Australian format.
 After combining the frontend and backend, it made me realised that date format should have followed `yyyy-MM-dd` format so that formatting and converting the dates field into other types or comparing could have been easier and less extra logic needed.

-3. In the frontend, I have utilised `Context` to fetch the all employee data via API.
+3. In the frontend, I have utilised `Context` to store the all employee data via API.
 Initially I had a logic to filter one employee from the all employee data locally for the 'Edit' button.
 However I have refactored and update it to use `findById` api fetch call so that you can always ensure to fetch the lated data of the specific employee.
-For this app, `Context` was not in need and `useEffect` on the specific component, however in general as the app gets bigger it's usually a better good to have the data fetched and stored in the `Context` to avoid prop drilling so I have leave it as is now.
+For this app, `Context` was not in need and `useEffect` on the specific component, however in general as an app gets bigger it's usually good to have the data fetched and stored in the `Context` to avoid prop drilling so I have leave it as is now.

 ## Future Goals

 1. Completing all the testing for both frontend and backend.
 Currently working on the testing with JUnit and Mokito for the backend.

 2. I also would like to refactor React code so that my functions are more testable and become pure.
 Also I'd like to refactor components restructure more unit testing aspects in mind.

+## Change logs

+- 17-02-2023 : Start and finish date format have been updated to `yyyy-MM-dd` and its associated logics in both frontend and backend have been adjusted accordingly.